WildMeOrg/wildbook-ia/devops/README.md

 This will build the four stage images.

 It is not recommended that you upload these images to the container registry.
 Please leave that to the continuous integration (CI) service.

+## Publish instructions

+To publish the results use:
+    ./publish.sh

+This will publish the four build images to [Docker Hub](https://hub.docker.com) by default.
+You can change the container registry to publish to using the `-r` option.
+See `./publish.sh -h` for usage details.

+Do not run this locally, leave that to the continuous integration (CI) service.
+See the Nightly workflow in `.github/workflows/nightly.yml` for more information.